Friday, July 1, 2022

 Gehm attended the Columbus College of Art and Design in Columbus, Ohio, the beneficiary of a 1948 Scholastic Art Award Certificate of Merit and a Scholarship.
 After that he attended the Chicago Academy of Fine Arts, where he completed two more years of study.

 Charles Gehm, like Livoti, began illustrating paperback covers sometime during the mid 1960's, perhaps even earlier.
 He produced cover art for adult, children and teen titles until at least the late 1990's, while working for nearly every major publishing house that existed.
-To keep diverse, Gehm also produced portraits, fine art paintings, record jacket art, advertising art, and interior illustrations for popular magazines, among them Argosy, Life, Time, Newsweek, Redbook, Readers Digest, Good Housekeeping and Ladies Home Journal.
+To stay diverse, Gehm also produced portraits, fine art paintings, record jacket art, advertising art, and interior illustrations for popular magazines, among them Argosy, Life, Time, Newsweek, Redbook, Readers Digest, Good Housekeeping and Ladies Home Journal.
 He also created various collectible art and plates for clients such as The Marks and The Bradford Exchange, and poster art for movies.

 Gehm was a lifelong member of the prestigious Society of Illustrators, in addition to a few other formal and informal art groups.
 As an adjunct professor, Gehm taught life drawing and painting at the Chicago Academy of Fine Arts, illustration at the Pratt Institute, and drawing, design, painting and illustration at Western Connecticut State University.
 All in all, Gehm was a successful professional artist and teacher for more than sixty years.